Center for Architecture Foundation Field TripPosted by John Kuckens in Graduate Admissions on Feb 06, 2014

 Logistically, this was a fairly straight forward trip.
 It was about 15$ per kid, it is centrally located near the West 4th street stop; and, one of the greatest field trip amenities ever: the kids could eat lunch there at the large project tables once their structures were cleaned up.
 The workshop ran from 10:00-12:00.
 The building seemed to be bustling with activity, like architects and event planning, which made the atmosphere feel professional and relevant to the activities.
 Luckily we had 4 parent volunteers as well, who were essential in helping the kids stay together, cross streets, and inspire students with their own expertise on the subject material.

 Taking 27 kids onto the train is quite stressful.
 Make sure you have a headcount before you leave the building, and count up your kids often.
 This is one of those camp counselor tricks that you wind up using a lot as a teacher.
 Brooklyn New School has a procedure that gets drilled into the kids, which is that if you find yourself on the subway alone, get off at the next stop and STAY PUT - an adult will come a get you in that spot on the next train.
 One last tip is if your kids are used to getting snack between 9:30 and 10:30, make sure to bring something on the trip!
-There were a lot of hungry moans until we had lunch.tagged aia, center for architecture foundation, field trips, student placements, supervised fieldwork
+There were a lot of hungry moans until we had lunch.tagged aia, center for architecture foundation, field trips, student teaching, supervised fieldwork